jasonbayton/rhino_content/support/enable-gesture-nav.md

 - K27p
 ---

-Rhino devices running Android 10 and above default to 3-button navigation due to its familiarity and ease of use.
+RHINO devices running Android 10 and above default to 3-button navigation due to its familiarity and ease of use.

 Should you wish to change to gesture navigation and benefit from full-screen applications, do the following: